robstoll/angular-auth/README.md

 This module contains the following features:

-- AuthService to perform log in, check authentication/authorisation
+- [AuthService](#authservice) to perform log in, check authentication/authorisation
-- [ui.router](https://github.com/angular-ui/ui-router) "interceptor" to verify if the current user is authorised to visit the particular route
+- [ui.router Interceptor](#routing-interceptor) to verify if the current user is authorised to visit the particular route
-- HttpInterceptor to react to HTTP `401 Unauthorized` and `403 Forbidden`
+- [Http Interceptor](#http-interceptor) to react to HTTP `401 Unauthorized` and `403 Forbidden`

+##Installation

+The code is quite small, so it is probably good enough to just copy the content of [src/auth.js](https://github.com/robstoll/angular-auth/blob/master/src/auth.js) manually.
+Alternatively, you can install it with bower
+`bower install tutteli-angular-auth --save`

 Following an example how to include it